The History of the ULAT program

 Bringing it all home

 We finally moved home to the U.S. in 1998, penniless, but 7 children richer.
 Our initial rather desperate circumstances in the rural “Thumb” region of Michigan were not conducive to devoting hours and hours to curriculum creation.
 Having gone there to help provide urgent care for an extended family member, we found ourselves in a remote area where there was no need of foreign language teachers.
-As we struggled to make ends meet, I worked full-time on a dairy farm, at the age of 47, helping milk 900 cows a day in 10 to 12 hour shifts, just so that I could earn medical benefits so that our ninth child could be born in a hospital.
+As we struggled to make ends meet, I worked full-time on a dairy farm, at the age of 47, helping milk 900 cows a day in 12-hour shifts just so that I could earn medical benefits so that our ninth child could be born in a hospital.
 One year, eleven of us lived on $10,000.
-When after three years in the country I was able to return to language teaching in Lansing, Michigan, after a hiatus of 19 years, I was finally able to begin putting the nascent ULAT into daily use in the classroom, culling out what did not work and seeing if the program had any validity.
+When, after three years in the country I was able to return to language teaching in Lansing, Michigan, after a hiatus of 19 years, I was finally able to begin putting the nascent ULAT into daily use in the classroom, culling out what did not work and seeing if the program had any validity.

 In reality, one could simply describe the rest as “details”, that is, roughly 20,000 hours of details involving trial and error, dead ends and breakthroughs, unspeakable tedium and diminished sleep, and a growing sense of contentment and gratitude.
 Gratitude to people like Sal DiFranco, the Bells and the Eddys, the Grangers, the Rudnickis, the Kenneys and the Delaneys, who have given me the tools and resources which made the ULAT possible and the encouragement which even today motivates me to continue.